Manchester City are celebrating the greatest season in the club’s history after Pep Guardiola’s side beat Inter Milan to complete the Treble.

-Barcelona – 2015
+Barcelona – 2014/15

 Barcelona became the first side in history to win the treble twice in 2015, enjoying one of the best seasons in the history of the Catalan club to seal Champions League, La Liga and Copa del Rey success.

-Athletic Bilbao were beaten in the final of the Copa del Rey with Messi scoring a sublime solo opener, the Argentine ghosting past four Bilbao challenges to score one of the most iconic goals in the competition’s history.
+Athletic Bilbao were beaten in the final of the Copa del Rey with Messi scoring a sublime solo opener, with the Argentine ghosting past four Bilbao challenges to score one of the most iconic goals in the competition’s history.

-The Blaugrana were in similar dominant form in continental competition as they breezed past both Manchester City and Paris Saint-Germain to reach the last four, where another virtuoso Messi display saw Barcelona exact revenge on Bayern Munich in the semi-finals.
+The Blaugrana were in similarly dominant form in continental competition as they breezed past both Manchester City and Paris Saint-Germain to reach the last four, where another virtuoso Messi display saw Barcelona exact revenge on Bayern Munich in the semi-finals.

 Juventus were beaten 3-1 at Berlin’s Olympiastadion in the final with Neymar and Suarez both on the score sheet, Barcelona sealing a second treble in just six seasons.

-Bayern Munich – 2020
+Bayern Munich – 2019/20

-Robert Lewandowski’s career-best season saw the forward score 55 goals in all competitions to cement his status as the planet’s best number nine, the Poland international finishing as the leading scorer in the Champions League, Bundesliga and German Cup.
+Robert Lewandowski’s career-best season saw the forward score 55 goals in all competitions to cement his status as the planet’s best number nine, with the Poland international finishing as the leading scorer in the Champions League, Bundesliga and German Cup.

 Bayern finished 13 points clear of runners-up Borussia Dortmund to claim their eighth consecutive Bundesliga title, before winning a second successive DFB-Pokal title by beaten Bayer Leverkusen 4-2 in an entertaining showpiece in Berlin.